emylz/music_api/README.md

   ```bash
  python3 api.py
  ```
  The Api will run on the port 5000.
-You will have a message to tell you that the server is running.
+You will receive a message to tell you that the server is running.

  ### Make requests  <a id="link6">